uscwebservices/safely-php/PRESENTATION.md

 ## Def: Database access methods (PHP v5.3 and earlier)

-* mysql_connect()
+Here's the most common ones:

 * mysql_query()
+* mysql_db_query()
-* mysql_fetch_row()
+* mysql_unbuffered_query()

-I. E. Any function beginning with "mysql_"
+(Any function beginning with "mysql_" needs to be looked at)

 ## Def: Validation

 Making sure the input is exactly what you expected (e.g. if you were expecting the answer "1", "2" or "3" but your PHP program allows "hello" as an answer you have a validation problem.
 Probably an injection problem too)

 ## Def: Sanitization (sometimes harder, but also helpful)